jianyangqt/smr_doc/index.md

 MeCS
 ----

+#### MeCS: Meta-analysis of cis-eQTL in Correlated Samples

 #### \# Overview {#overview}

-MeCS is a method that only requires summary-level cis-eQTL data to perform a meta-analysis of cis-eQTL from multiple cohorts (or tissues) with sample overlaps.
+MeCS is a method that only requires summary-level cis-eQTL data to perform a meta-analysis of cis-eQTLs from multiple cohorts (or tissues) with sample overlaps.
 It estimates the proportion of sample overlap from null SNPs in the cis-regions and meta-analysed the eQTL effects using a generalized least squares approach.
 The method can be applied to data